AtomLinter/linter-eslint/README.md

 $ apm install linter-eslint
 ```

+linter-eslint will look for a version of eslint local to your project and use it if it's available.
+If none is found it will fall back to the version it ships with.

+Lets say you depend on a specific version of eslint, maybe it has unreleased features, maybe it's just newer than what linter-eslint ships with.
+If `your-project/node_modules/eslint` exists linter-eslint will try to use that.

 ## Settings
 You can configure linter-eslint by editing ~/.atom/config.cson (choose Open Your Config in Atom menu) or in Preferences: